mach-kernel/runscope_statuspage/README.md

 - twitter_update parameter: StatusPage can spit incidents out to Twitter, this is a toggle for this functionality.

 ## Changelog

+0.1.5
+* Added `:no_sp` to available options so that data can be returned instead of posting to statuspage.io.
+Useful for SMS notifications.

 0.1.4
 * Added attr_accessor for `@rs` and `@sp`.